 A: Experience has shown that a hotline is rarely used for malicious purposes, but unfortunately it can happen.
 It is important for employees to know that LANL does follow up on reports to the extent possible based on the provided information.
 Anyone who uses our reporting channels in bad faith to spread falsehoods or threaten others or with the intent to unjustly damage another person's reputation will be subject to disciplinary action.
 Per P793, Employee Concerns, Section 3.0, "However, the Laboratory may take disciplinary action against any Laboratory employee who attempts to use the ECP to harm another employee through the intentional filing of a false report, whether orally or in writing.

-The Laboratory may report any subcontractor who intentionally files a false report to the subcontractor's employer."
+The Laboratory may report any subcontractor who intentionally files a false report

-- HR-Employee Relations (505) 667-8730 - HR-Labor Relations (if craft employee) (505) 664-0972 - Sexual Harassment Officer (SHO) (505) 667-7011 - Dedicated Confidential Sexual Harassment reporting line (505) 606-8167 - The Office of General Counsel (505) 667-7930 - Los Alamos Field Office ECP Hotline (505) 664-0837, Los Alamos ECP@nnsa.doe.gov - P793, Employee Concerns
+- HR-Employee Relations (505) 667-8730 - HR-Labor Relations (if craft employee) (505) 664-0972 - Sexual Harassment Officer (SHO) (505) 667-7011 - Dedicated Confidential Sexual Harassment reporting line (505) 606-8167 - The Office of General Counsel (505) 667-7930 - Los Alamos Field Office ECP Manager (505) 709-5076 robert.meloche@nnsa.doe.gov - National Nuclear Security Administration (NNSA) Headquarters Employee Concerns Program (800) 688-5713, ecp@nnsa.doe.gov - DOE Office of the Inspector General Hotline (800) 541-1625, IGHotline@hq.doe.gov - DOE Employee Concerns 24-Hour Hotline (844) 799-8855 or employeeconcernsprogram@doe.gov - P793, Employee Concerns